stewartmcgown/uds-web/README.md

 # UDS web
 > a web based, standalone client for unlimited drive storage by encoding files in base64

+## Logic
+- Cross compatible with any other UDS client
+- Encodes files into base64 that is then inserted into Google Docs

 ## Usage
 To get up and running run:
 ``` bash